Bachelor of Science in Design-Communication Design

-Graphic Communication Design can take a wide variety of forms, as you can see from the student work showcase in the links below:
+Communication design can lead to a wide variety of experiences, as you can see from the student Capstone work below: